How to Install

 Deploying BON in a Box locally

 BON in a Box can be installed and ran on a local computer.
-While personnal computers have less computing power than servers, it is more convenient for pipeline development, or when working with small examples.
+While personal computers have less computing power than servers, it is more convenient for pipeline development, or when working with small examples.
 Users adding scripts and creating pipelines on their local computer can directly run them through BON in a Box.

-docker run hello-world
+docker run --rm hello-world

 no matching manifest for linux/arm64/v8 in the manifest list entries